socketio/socket.io-client-java/src/site/markdown/initialization.md

 Socket socket = IO.socket(uri, options);

-// We can now connect to a server running socket.io socket.open()
+// We can now connect to our server socket.open()
 ```